logunova-anastasia/ml1/README.md

 ## Chapter V. Task

 We will practice using a problem from Kaggle.com.
-You will predict the price of an apartment rental listing based on the listing content such as text description, photos, number of bedrooms, price, etc. The data comes from renthop.com, an apartment listing website.
+You will predict the price of an apartment rental listing based on the listing content such as text description, photos, number of bedrooms, etc. The data comes from renthop.com, an apartment listing website.

 Follow the instructions, answer the questions and get your final score!